-- Information published on the websites/social networking sites must never include personal information that could identify a child or young person, e.g. home address, email address, telephone number of a child or young person.
-All contact must be directed to the Club. - Children and young people must never be portrayed in a demeaning, tasteless or a provocative manner. - Children and young people should never be portrayed in a state of partial undress.
+- never include personal information that could identify a child or young person e.g. home address, email address, telephone number of a child or young person.
+All contact must be directed to the club - Children and young people must never be portrayed in a demeaning, tasteless or a provocative manner. - Children and young people should never be portrayed in a state of partial undress

-- Information about specific events or meetings, e.g. coaching sessions, must not be distributed to any individuals other than to those directly concerned - Where an event or game will be streamed live, appropriate consent will be sought from the players and/or their parents/carers - Photographs of children and young people attending games as spectators may be used by the club for commercial purposes as specified in the terms and conditions for ticket purchase
+- be distributed to any individuals other than to those directly concerned - Where an event or game will be streamed live appropriate consent will be sought from the players and/or their parents/carers - Photographs of children and young people attending games as spectators may be used by the club for commercial purposes as specified in the terms and conditions for ticket purchase

-7.8 STORAGE AND RETENTION OF IMAGES
+STORAGE AND RETENTION OF IMAGES

 The Club will ensure that all images, negatives, videos and photographs will be stored in a secure environment, whether digital or hard copy.
-These will not be kept for any longer than is necessary, having regard to the purposes for which they were taken.
+These will not be kept for any longer than is necessary having regard to the purposes for which they were taken.